So you heard that Chicago is a wonderful city to travel to, but you are wondering how safe is downtown Chicago for tourists?

 Lincoln Park & Old Town

-Lincoln Park is perfectly safe residential area where visitors can get a taste of local culture without straying from downtown.
+Lincoln Park is a perfectly safe residential area where visitors can get a taste of local culture without straying from downtown.

 The Lincoln Park Zoo is free and a great activity for families and anyone who enjoys nature walks.